GaurabKundu1/Technology-Trends-and-Analysis/README.md

 ## Hardware

-In this Project We are going to use IBM Cloud Pack for Data and its various Web services, so a RAM of 8 GB and decent Internet Connection is required only.
+In this Project We are going to use IBM Cloud Pack for Data and its various Web services, so a decent Internet Connection is required only.
 All the hardware requirments will be covered by IBM Cloud Pack for Data.

 ## Software